smartcontractkit/documentation/src/pages/chainlink-functions/getting-started.md

 You must provide the private key from a testnet wallet to run the examples in this documentation.
 Install a Web3 wallet, configure [Node.js](https://nodejs.org/en/download/), clone the [Starter Kit](https://github.com/smartcontractkit/functions-hardhat-starter-kit.git), and configure a `.env` file with the required variables.

-Install and configure your Web3 wallet:
+Install and configure your Web3 wallet for Polygon Mumbai:

 1. [Install the MetaMask wallet](/getting-started/deploy-your-first-contract#install-and-fund-your-metamask-wallet) or other Ethereum Web3 wallet.

-1. Set the network for your wallet to Polygon Mumbai.
-You can add Polygon Mumbai and the LINK token contract to your wallet on the [LINK Token Contracts](/resources/link-token-contracts#mumbai-testnet) page.
-Optionally, you can manually add the `ETH_CHAIN_ID` and the LINK token address to your wallet manually in your wallet settings.
+1. Set the network for your wallet to the Polygon Mumbai testnet.
+If you need to add Mumbai to your wallet, you can find the chain ID and the LINK token contract address on the [LINK Token Contracts](/resources/link-token-contracts#mumbai-testnet) page.

+   - <a class="erc-token-address" id="80001_0x326C977E6efc84E512bB9C30f76E30c160eD06FB" href="/resources/link-token-contracts#mumbai-testnet">Polygon Mumbai testnet</a>

 1. Request testnet MATIC from the [Polygon Faucet](https://faucet.polygon.technology/).